FinanceStudyGroup/Reuters.py/README.md

 ```
 DWDP
 ```
-where under this research parameter, we'll quickly be directed to the Reuters Finance business description profile for our chosen stock.
+where under this research parameter, we'll quickly be directed to the Reuters business description profile for our chosen stock.